 The Depository Supervision Unit is responsible for the supervision and examination of all Maryland-chartered banks, credit unions, and trust companies.

-The Compliance Unit is responsible for monitoring the business activities of over 10,000 licensees, ensuring
+The Non-Depository Supervision Unit is responsible for the supervision, examination, and/or investigation of the business activities of licensees and registrants.

 The Enforcement Unit is the investigatory and enforcement arm of the Commissioner and is responsible for investigating fraud-related issues and conducting specialized examinations involving Maryland chartered banks, credit unions, and trust companies, licensed financial services providers, registrants, individuals, and unlicensed business entities, with the goal of uncovering improper business practices and/or violations of law subject to the jurisdiction of the Commissioner.
 The Enforcement Unit is also tasked with coordinating the enforcement activities brought by the Commissioner, including determining whether action is warranted, referring matters to litigation counsel, and managing the enforcement process should action be taken.

 The Operations Unit is responsible for providing technical and administrative support to the three operational units that carry out the Non-Depository Supervision program.
 It facilitates the development and maintenance of operational procedures as well as employee training.
 As part of those responsibilities, the senior manager in charge of the Operations Unit also chairs a committee whose primary function is to facilitate communication and coordination among leadership of the units engaged in non-depository supervisory activities.

 The Unit also provides primary administrative assistance to the State Collection Agency Licensing Board.